mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 We need to change some configurations in this image so that the Mender client connects to your Mender server when it starts.

-Please see [Modifying a storage image](../../Artifacts/Modifying-a-storage-image) for a description on how to mount partitions for editing within the device storage image `core-image-base-beaglebone.sdimg`.
+Please see [Modifying a disk image](../../Artifacts/Modifying-a-disk-image) for a description on how to mount partitions for editing within the disk image `core-image-base-beaglebone.sdimg`.

 We assume that *both* rootfs partitions are mounted read-write below,